 In layman’s terms, that means you can ship weight-based Priority Mail instead of whatever flat rate service is marked on your box or envelope.
 However, the only way USPS lets you do this is if you alter the packaging in some regard!
 That means you can cut it down to a different size or change the shape (if you want to)…but, if you present a flat rate box or envelope without any changes, USPS will make you pay for that specific flat rate service.

 What If My Post Office Doesn’t Accept My Package?

 If your Post Office doesn’t accept your package, then you should present proof, or ask to speak to the Postmaster.
-A great place to start would be to pull up a copy of the domestic mail manual that we’ve linked to above.
+A great place to start would be to pull up a copy of the domestic mail manual that we’ve linked above.

 The key here is that flat rate envelopes must seal with the self-adhesive in order for them to truly be flat rate.
-Once you change it by expanding it and taping it up, USPS no longer considers them flat rate.
+Once you change it by expanding it and taping it up, USPS no longer considers them to be flat rate.
 So, if you change your flat rate packaging in a similar way that the picture above shows, USPS should only accept the package at weight-based rates.